All About Whale Meat: Taste, Best Cuts, and How to Cook it

 Nabe is a traditional hot pot dish where various vegetables and meat is stewed in a large pot.
 Different cuts can be used but the most favored are akaminiku and kanko.

 Oden is another popular whale dish.
 Whale tongue together with various vegetables are slowly simmered in a dashi stock.
-The dashi adds a deep umami and fish-like taste to the vegetables and whale tongue.
+Dashi adds a deep umami and fish-like taste to the vegetables and whale tongue.

 Eating whale meat is controversial and many oppose it.
 However, it is deeply rooted into various countries’ history, such as Japan.
 While the number of whale vendors is decreasing, the emphasis is on delivering the taste of whale in small samples.
 Today, it is not consumed on a mass scale, being seen as a delicacy.